Biosphere Terrestrial Atlas

 Project Updates

-February 2024 - The first Story Map, focused on the landscape changes of the McNab Watershed is finished.
-You can read a short summary on the McNab Story Map here.
-The Project Team is currently working with application developers at ESRI to create the mapping application that will be the Terrestrial Atlas.
-Stay tuned!
+February 2024 - The Project Team is collaborating with application developers at ESRI to develop the web mapping application that will be the Terrestrial Atlas.

 Deliverables & Resources